Skip to content

 RaBitQ + QG (SymphonyQG)

-QG is a graph-based index originated from the NGT library.
-Different from HNSW, it creates multiple quantization codes for every vector and carefully re-organizes their layout to minimize random memory accesses in querying.
-RaBitQ + QG in developped from our research project SymphonyQG.
-Unlike IVF + RaBitQ and HNSW + RaBitQ, which consumes less memory than the raw datasets, RaBitQ + QG consumes more memory to pursue the best time-accuracy trade-off.
+QG is a graph-based index originating from the NGT library.
+Unlike HNSW, it generates multiple quantization codes per vector and carefully re-organizes their layout to minimize random memory accesses during querying.
+RaBitQ + QG is developed from our research project SymphonyQG.
+In contrast to IVF + RaBitQ and HNSW + RaBitQ, which consumes less memory than the raw datasets, RaBitQ + QG consumes more memory to achieve the best time-accuracy trade-off.

 Example Code in C++